Slipknot Videography

 Director: Tony Petrossian, M. Shawn Crahan

-Video: In Vermilion Pt.
-1, it shows a girl living a tortured life in a crowded city.
-She walks around in contortions and twists as people walk by in a blur, not noticing her pain at all.
-The only time she gets noticed is when she wears a Maggot Mask (a mask specially designed for fans of the band to wear) which makes the members of the band appear and dance with the girl.
-On the first time she puts on the mask, the band members appear in front of her and they put on a white mask which enables their true faces to be seen for a couple of seconds.
+mask, the band members appear in front of her and they put on a white mask which enables their true faces to be seen for a couple of seconds.
 Then the band members dance with her.
 A caterpillar is also seen growing in the video and at the end seen it turns into a butterfly.
-The video ends with the girl screaming and tearing her hair out in utter anguish.

-The woman in the videos for Vermilion Pt.
-1 & 2 has been rumoured to be a partner of one of the band members or in some way related to them.
-She is actually an actress, Janna Bossier in Los Angeles.
+Vermilion Pt.
+1 & 2 had been rumoured to be a partner of one of the band members or in some way related to them.

 Duality